Shonkurieta/ebookreader/README.md

 - Uses PostgreSQL for data storage.
 - Docker support is included for local backend environment setup.

-## Project status

-- Work began as a team project and continued across a few months.
-- I’m not in a rush to add everything immediately.
-Today is **April 15th**, and the diploma defense is scheduled for **June 22nd-28th.**

-## Future direction (as of April 15th)

-This project is headed toward becoming a true book superapp.
-The priorities are:

-1. **AI Recommendation Engine** -- done by May 16th
-   - Add an AI recommendation engine that suggests books based on reading history
-   - If a user has no history yet, ask them about books they love or let AI ask a few warm-up questions
-   - Add an AI button on the main page to recommend titles dynamically

-2. **Reading experience** -- done by May 21st
-   - Bookmarks inside books
-   - Notes/highlights
-   - Highlight words and get definitions
-   - Translate words or passages from open-source dictionaries

-3. **Audiobooks and sync** -- done by May 21st
-   - Support audiobooks and ebook playback together
-   - Sync audio position with text so users can listen while walking and continue reading at home

-4. **Reviews, ratings, and quotes last** -- in progress
-   - Add book reviews and rating pages
-   - Add quotes in the far future once core reading and AI functionality are strong

 ## Tech stack

 - Flutter frontend